brooklynrail/brooklynrail-platform/content/people/mirene-arsanios.md

   co-founded the collective 98weeks Research Project in Beirut and is the founding editor of Makhzin, a bilingual English/Arabic magazine for innovative writing.
 With Rachel Valinsky, she coordinated the Friday nights reading series at the Poetry Project from 2017-19.
-Her next book, The Autobiography of a Language, is forthcoming with Futurepoem (2021).
+Her next book, _The Autobiography of a Language_, is forthcoming with Futurepoem (2022).
 portraits:
   - media: 2020/12/mirene-arsanios
 website: https://mirenearsanios.com